BlakeRhodes/NeoArcadia/crisis/Leviathan-Awakes/Leviathan-Awakes.md

 - Ally with the Techno Bandits?
 - Discover the Ancient Data Slates
 - Receive the Blessing of Linus

-Finally, the parties must overcome 4 of the encounters on the Presence of the Leviathan table.
+Once the parties have done this the final confrontation begins.
+To end the crisis the parties must overcome 4 of the encounters on the Presence of the Leviathan table.

 3. **Resolution:** The climax of the Crisis! event is the final confrontation with the Braying-Leviathan.
 Parties must use all their resources, skills, and strategic insight to subdue the beast.
 The outcome of this confrontation determines the resolution of the crisis, with significant implications for the future of NeoArcadia.
 - Remove the Leviathan from play, remove the Crisis!
 Rumors from the rumor deck.

-5. **Reward:** These rewards are harvested from the Origin of the Leviathan or harvested from the beasts mechanical body.
+4. **Reward:** These rewards are harvested from the Origin of the Leviathan or harvested from the beasts mechanical body.
--  40 Timber: For the structure's basic framework, offering a rustic charm.
+-  40 Timber
-- 10 Cloth: To provide cover and warmth, creating a welcoming atmosphere for traders.
+- 10 Cloth
-- 24 Plastic: Utilized in crafting durable storage units and counters.
+- 24 Plastic
-- 18 Spices: A symbol of the variety and richness of goods offered, attracting traders from far and wide.
+- 18 Spices
 - 2 Ancient Tech per Surviving Character
 - Complete Quest: Nap Time for the Big Boi +2 Reputation
 - 2000 Gold from the Skycaptain + 500 per Character lost.

 [Crisis Table of Contents](./Table-of-Contents.html)